mongodb/docs/source/administration/monitoring.rst

     collections available for new clients.

-If requests are high because there are many concurrent application requests, and the database is keeping up.
-If this is the case, then you will need increase the size of your deployment.
-Increase the size of your :term:`replica set` and distribute read operations to :term:`secondary` members.
-Add one or more :term:`shards <shard>` to a :term:`shard cluster` to distribute load among :program:`mongod` instances.
+If requests are high because there are many concurrent application requests, the database may have trouble keeping up with demand.
+If this is the case, then you will need increase the capacity of your deployment.
+For read-heavy applications Increase the size of your :term:`replica set` and distribute read operations to :term:`secondary` members.
+For write heavy applications, deploy :term:`sharding` and add one or more :term:`shards <shard>` to a :term:`shard cluster` to distribute load among :program:`mongod` instances.

 Spikes in the number of connections can also be the result of application or driver errors.
-Extremely high numbers of connections is often indicative of a driver or other configuration error.
+Extremely high numbers of connections, particularly without corresponding workload is often indicative of a driver or other configuration error.

 .. _database-profiling: